 The illimitable Heaven of the Trinity.
 The Empyrean Heaven.
 The Crystalline Heaven.
 The most essential and simple Light.
 A singularly pure, tenuous, and incomprehensible spirit.
 The Fixed Stars.
-(The Planets.)
-(Mediocre substantial Light.)
-(Spirit neither very subtle, nor very gross.)
-(The Superior is the abode of The two extreme, and the Inferior is the foundation of Earth.
-The Medial is the Sphere of Aguatic Region. into the The third light, grosser than all others.
-The Spirit thicker and more fœculent than all others.
-Three divisions, The illin to wit The Cry The Cry Constitution, to A singul wit, of Eight parts, to wit, the abodes The Planets, of A composition of Spirit neithe Three parts, whereof Whereof Whereof Whereof Whereof Whereof The Medial i Constitution, The third The Spirit things concur.
-The Highest, in which two things must be noted, viz., its The Medial or Æthereal, having The Lowest, in which two things must be noted, to wit, its The Macrocosmos lias ultee regions,
+The Planets.
+Mediocre substantial Light.
+Spirit neither very subtle, nor very gross.
+The two extreme, Fire. namely, Fire.
+The Medial is the founda- tion of Earth.
+Sphere of Aerial Region.
+Into the J The third light, grosser than all others.
+The Spirit thicker and more foculent than all others.
+Three divisions, The Illin to wit The Em The Cry Constitution, to A singul wit, of spirit.
+Eight parts, to The Fixed St wit, the abodes The Planets. of Mediocre sub A composition of Spirit neither The two ends, namely, whereof The Media Sphere of Humilit, Constitution, The third wherein two The Spirit things concur, others.
+The Highest, in which two things must be noted, viz., its The Mcdial or Æthereal, having The Lowest, in which two things must be its noted, to wit, The Macrocosmos has three regions,

 "According to Fludd's philosophy, the whole universe was fashioned after the pattern of an archetypal world which existed in the Divine ideality, and was framed out of unity in a threefold manner.
 The Eternal Monad or Unity, without any egression from his own central profundity, compasses complicitly the three cosmical dimensions, namely, root, square, and cube.
 If we multiply unity as a root, in itself, it will produce only unity for its square, which being again multiplied in itself, brings forth a cube which is one with root and square.
 Thus we have three branches differing in formal progression, yet one unity in which all things remain potentially, and that after a most abstruse manner.
 The archetypal world was made by the egression of one out of one, and by the regression of that one, so emitted, into itself by emanation.
-According to this ideal image, or archetypal world, our universe was subsequently fashioned as a true type and exemplar of the Divine Pattern; for out of unity in his abstract existence, viz., as it was hidden in the dark chaos, or potential mass, the bright flame of all formal being did shine forth, and the Spirit of Wisdom, proceeding from them both, conjoined the formal emanation with the potential matter, so that by the union of the divine emanation of light and the substantial darkness, which was water, the heavens were made of old, and the whole world.
+According to this ideal image, or archetypal world, our universe was subsequently fashioned as a true type and exemplar of the Divine Pattern ; for out of unity in his abstract existence, viz., as it was hidden in the dark chaos, or potential mass, the bright flame of all formal being did shine forth, and the Spirit of Wisdom, proceeding from them both, conjoined the formal emanation with the potential matter, so that by the union of the divine emanation of light and the substantial darkness, which was water, the heavens were made of old, and the whole world.